hermeznetwork/price-updater-service/README.md

 - HTTP Method: GET
 - Details: Returns a list of tokens prices.

-_In response for this request was omitted tokens to be more readable_
+_We omitted some tokens in the response to make it more readable_

 ```cmd
 ☁  ~  http https://priceupdater.hermez.io/v1/tokens Origin:my-origin